BioBoost/object-oriented-programming-using-java/11_defining_classes/readme.md

 Notice how the access modifier is placed before the declaration of the instance variable.

 Consider the example below of a class Point that holds the two coordinate values of a point in a 2D space.
+For now, the attributes are made accessible from the outside of the object declaring them public.

 ```java
 class Point {